tmalcolm-0607/WildfrostBirthday/docs/TribeLogicOverview.md

 ---

 ## 8. Feedback & Review
+- Testing plan and validation steps are now tracked in `docs/TestingPlan.md` (added 2025-05-14).
+All tribe logic and registration should be validated using this plan after each migration or refactor.
 - Share this document with collaborators for feedback.
 - Revise as tribe logic evolves.